 The Manchega sheep produces milk with approximately 8% fat and 6% protein, considerably richer than cow's milk.
 This high-fat, high-protein composition is what gives Manchego its dense, compact texture and the sharp, tangy flavor base that intensifies with aging.

 The crosshatch (pleita) pattern on the rind is a signature that no other cheese carries.
 Historically, wheels were pressed in woven esparto grass molds that left this imprint.
-Modern production uses plastic molds that replicate the same pattern, preserving the visual identity.

 Much of the 'Manchego' sold in the US is actually Manchego-style cheese from non-DO producers, sometimes from other countries.
 Authentic Manchego DO carries the Consejo Regulador seal on the label.
 If the label does not specify DO and the Consejo seal, it may be a generic sheep's milk cheese with similar flavor but no production-standard guarantee.